trippleflux/nxscripts/nxsdk/trunk/readme.txt

   Application binaries and dynamic libraries.

+  credits.exe
+    - Example application, demonstrates how to add or remove credits from a user.
+    - Source code is located in src\credits\.

   kick.exe
     - Example application, demonstrates how to kick online users.
     - Source code is located in src\kick\.